 When Do I Need A Root Canal?

 If a cavity is left untreated for a great length of time, the decay can become severe throughout the whole tooth.
-Even the root and surrounding bone structure can be severely affected.
+Even the root and surrounding bone structure can be affected.
 This infected tissue will definitely not heal on its own.
-You cannot just wait for it to go away.
-In the long term, this can have a serious adverse impact on your whole body.
+If left untreated, the decay can have a serious adverse impact on your whole body.

 What Is A Root Canal?

-In order to perform a root canal, a dentist will need to use a series of files to remove the infected tissue all the way to the canal for the root.
+In order to perform a root canal, a dentist will need to use a series of files to remove the infected tissue.
 Once the decayed tissue is removed, the dentist will fill the cavity in order to protect against future infection.
-This is typically followed up by covering the whole tooth with a crown in order to seal the tooth for further protection.
+This is typically followed up by covering the whole tooth with a crown in order to seal the tooth and provide further protection.

 How Do Know I Need A Root Canal?

-The excess infection will reveal itself by several possible symptoms.
-You may notice an extra tooth sensitivity to temperatures.
-You may find that you are extra sensitive to sweets.
-It is likely that you will experience intense pain.
+The excess infection will reveal itself by presenting several possible symptoms: you may notice tooth sensitivity to hot or cold temperatures, a sensitivity to sweets, and even intense pain.
 You may also experience swelling, pain while biting, or a bad taste in your mouth.

 Will A Root Canal Hurt?

-The much-maligned root canal is actually a positive tool for the dentist.
-He can use it to save your real tooth.
-Because of advanced training, techniques, and tools, modern-day root canals are actually fairly routine and painless.
+The much-maligned root canal is actually a positive tool for Dr. Sehnert because he can use it to save your real tooth.
+Because of advanced training, techniques, and tools, modern-day root canals are actually fairly routine, painless, and nothing to be feared.